 Teens want independence, but few parents are ready to give their teens a credit card, a car and complete autonomy in choosing their wardrobe for the year.
 Especially if your teen is heading to a school without a uniform but with a strict dress code, letting a teen make their own shopping choices could be disastrous for months to come, if it doesn’t wreck your household budget in the meantime.

 Then again, parent-teen shopping trips aren’t well-known for being pleasant experiences.
 Often, clothes shopping is a major point of contention between parents and teens, who struggle to compromise on issues like style and price.
 It’s not uncommon for shopping trips to end in tears, from one or both parties.
+If you want to buy in the comfort of your home, then have a peek at this web-site shoppok.com.

 Ultimately, as the parent, you have all the power in controlling how your teen dresses — but that doesn’t mean you should use it.
 Instead, you should work with your teen, strengthening your relationship as you cultivate a new wardrobe together.
 Here’s how.